kasper/phoenix/API.md

 - `log(String message)` logs the message to the Console
 - `alert(String message, double durationInSeconds)` displays an alert message for a given duration in seconds, defaults to two seconds if no duration is given
 - `closeAlerts()` closes the alerts ahead of time regardless of their duration
-- `runCommand(String commandPath, Array arguments)` executes a UNIX command in a absolute path with the passed arguments and waits until completion, returns `true` if the execution was successful

 ## KeyHandler